Quitting Tobacco

 Healthy Emory Connect

-CVS Minute Clinic
+CVS Minute Clinic START TO STOP smoking cessation program

-Nurse practitioners at CVS Minute Clinics deliver the Start to Stop program which includes ongoing coaching support and nicotine replacement recommendations or prescriptions.
-Visit CVS online.
+Nurse practitioners at CVS Minute Clinics deliver the START TO STOP program, which includes ongoing coaching support and nicotine replacement recommendations or prescriptions.
+Learn more about the START TO STOP smoking cessation program.

-Tier Zero Medications
+Aetna Tier Zero Medications

 • Nicotrol NS (nasal spray)